farajiansamin/aiops-platform/README.md

 4. The agent automatically gains access to the new tools

 No changes needed to the agent core, workflows, or UI.

-## Key Workflows

-### Infrastructure Triage
-When a help request arrives in the #infrastructure Slack channel:
-1. The agent extracts entities (service, timeframe, symptoms)
-2. Silently investigates: Rootly incidents, alert channels, GitHub changes, FAQ
-3. Posts an interactive Block Kit response with action buttons
-4. Engineers click to expand alert correlation, code changes, or incident details

-### Customer Impact Communication
-When a high-severity Rootly incident is declared:
-1. The agent drafts a customer notification email
-2. Creates a human checkpoint for tone review
-3. The team reviews and sends from the dashboard

-### Post-Mortem Drafting
-When a Rootly incident is resolved:
-1. The agent gathers incident timeline and context
-2. Drafts a PIR document in Markdown
-3. Creates a human checkpoint for commander approval
-4. Once approved, can be published to Confluence

-## Why This Exists

-### The Problem

-Imagine a help request lands in your #infrastructure channel: "The payment service is throwing 500 errors."
-Right now, the on-call engineer has to open five different tabs — scrolling through the alerts channel looking for related warnings, checking Rootly for active incidents, searching GitHub to see if someone merged a change an hour ago, and digging through months of Slack history hoping someone on the team has seen this before.
-That investigation takes 30 to 45 minutes, and the answer — when they finally find it — is buried in a thread reply.
-Every time an engineer leaves the team, that hard-won knowledge leaves with them.

-### Where Rootly Fits — and Where the Gap Is

-[Rootly](https://rootly.com/) is an incident management platform that orchestrates the incident lifecycle: declaring incidents, assigning commanders, tracking severity, coordinating war rooms, and generating timelines.
-It does this well.
-But Rootly operates at the *incident* level — it kicks in once something has been formally declared.
-The gap is everything that happens *before* an incident is declared and *around* it:

-- A help request in Slack that hasn't escalated to an incident yet — Rootly doesn't see it.
-- Correlating that help request with 10 noisy alerts firing in a separate channel — Rootly doesn't do this.
-- Searching past Slack threads to find how the team fixed the same problem three months ago — Rootly has no knowledge of this.
-- Checking if a recent GitHub merge caused the regression — outside Rootly's scope.
-- Drafting customer communications based on blast radius data from your application database — Rootly tracks incidents, not customer impact at the user level.

-This AI agent fills that gap.
-It integrates *with* Rootly (querying active incidents, receiving webhooks when incidents are created or resolved) while extending the operational workflow into areas Rootly doesn't cover: pre-incident triage, cross-tool correlation, institutional knowledge retrieval, customer impact analysis, and automated post-mortem drafting.

-### Architecture: Slack App + Web UI

-The platform is split across two interfaces, each optimized for a different type of decision:

-**Slack App (Real-Time Triage)** — The agent lives in Slack as a bot that monitors the #infrastructure channel.
-When a help request arrives, it performs the full investigation and replies in the thread with an interactive summary: correlated alerts, incident status, recent commits, FAQ matches, and similar past issues.
-Engineers stay in Slack for fast, in-context decisions — glance, click, act.

-**Web UI (Deep Analysis & Editing)** — For tasks that require reading, editing, or reviewing structured data, the agent pushes engineers to the web dashboard.
-This includes editing AI-drafted FAQ entries before publishing, reviewing customer impact tables with user-level detail, adjusting the tone of drafted communications before sending, and reviewing full post-mortem documents.
-Slack sends the notification; the web UI is where the real work happens.

-The rule is simple: if a decision takes five seconds, do it in Slack.
-If it requires scrolling, editing, or approving a document, do it in the web UI.

-## What the Agent Does

-The moment a help request appears in #infrastructure, the agent performs the entire investigation in seconds:

-1. **Correlate Related Alerts** — Scans the #alerts channel for warnings and errors within the relevant time window, filters out noise using semantic analysis, and groups them into a correlated summary (e.g., "3x OOMKilled + 2x Lambda Timeout + 1x DB pool exhaustion in the last 45 minutes").

-2. **Check for Active Incidents** — Queries Rootly for any active or recently resolved incidents related to the affected service.
-If a SEV1 incident is already underway, the agent surfaces it immediately so the team knows this help request is part of a larger ongoing fire — no duplicate investigation needed.

-3. **View Recent Commits** — Looks up recently merged Pull Requests in the service's GitHub repository, linking directly to the PR so the engineer can see exactly what changed, who authored it, and when it was merged.

-4. **Search the FAQ for a Known Fix** — Checks Confluence for an existing runbook or FAQ entry matching the issue.
-If found, it surfaces the fix inline — complete with the CLI commands — ready for the engineer to review and execute.

-5. **Search History of Past Help Requests** — Uses embedding-based semantic similarity to find previous help requests with matching error patterns, even across different services.
-For each match, it fetches the full thread replies, summarizes how the issue was actually resolved, and provides a direct link back to the original Slack conversation.

-6. **Draft a New FAQ Entry** — When the agent detects a recurring pattern, it offers to draft a new FAQ entry pulling resolution steps from those past threads.
-But it never publishes on its own — a notification in Slack links to the web UI where the infrastructure engineer reviews, edits, and approves it before it becomes the team's official runbook.

-Beyond triage, the agent handles two additional workflows triggered by Rootly incident lifecycle events:

-7. **Customer Impact & Communication** — When a high-severity incident is declared via Rootly webhook, the agent quantifies the blast radius by querying the application database, segments impacted users by tier, and drafts a customer notification email.
-The team reviews and sends from the web UI.

-8. **Automated Post-Mortem** — When a Rootly incident is resolved, the agent ingests the timeline, alert data, and customer impact to draft a complete Post-Incident Review.
-Engineers review and publish from the web UI instead of spending hours writing it from scratch.

-The core design principle: the AI handles the heavy lifting of investigation and pattern recognition, but the human always retains execution authority — because a fix that's safe on a Tuesday might be dangerous during a Friday deploy freeze.
-The AI accelerates; the human decides.